Drayved/Drayved/README.md

-- 👋 Hi, I’m @Drayved
+- 👋 Hi, I’m David
-- 👀 I’m interested in becoming a Software Developer or Data Scientist.
+- 👀 I’m interested in becoming a Frontend Developer.
-- 🌱 I’m currently learning Python, SQL, HTML, CSS, Javascript, C
+- 🌱 I’m currently expanding my knowledge in Javascript and React.
-- 📫 How to reach me: dril112191@gmail.com
+- 📫 How to reach me: David.Riley.Dev@gmail.com

 <!---
 Drayved/Drayved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.